Preston Brown (linebacker): 2012 season

 Brown took over from Dexter Heyman as middle linebacker.
-He had a breakout season as a Junior in 2012.
+He had a breakout season as a junior in 2012.
 In the season opener against Kentucky he would finish with 6 tackles.
 Over the next 5 games he would record 13 total tackles, however he did not play in two of those games.
 In the next game against South Florida Brown would set a career-high with 17 total tackles.
 Against his home town Cincinnati Bearcats he was a huge factor on defense in an overtime win with 13 total tackles and an interception.
 For his effort against South Florida and Cincinnati he would win his second Big East player of the week of his career.
 In that week he recorded 30 total tackles and an interception.
 In a win against Temple he would have 10 tackles.
 In losses against Syracuse and Uconn Brown had 10 and 12 tackles, respectively.
 In the regular season finale, Brown would total 6 tackles in a win against Rutgers.
 He ended the regular season with 87 total tackles, a career-high.
 Brown was key in getting Louisville to the Sugar Bowl.
 Louisville would upset Florida in the Allstate Sugar Bowl.
 Brown recorded 13 total tackles and was a key part of the upset win.

 2013 season

 Brown returned to Louisville for his senior season.
-He would lead the team in tackles with 98 total tackles, 71 of them being solo, 14 TFL, and also recorded 5 sacks.
+He would lead the team in tackles with 98 total tackles, 71 of them being solo, 14 tackles-for-loss, and also recorded 5 sacks.
 Brown forced 3 total fumbles and recovered 2 of the 3, one of which he scored his first touchdown on, returning it 48 yards against Memphis.
-His score would be the winning touchdown as Louisville won 24-17.
+His score would be the winning touchdown as Louisville won 24–17.
 Louisville ended their season playing Miami in the Russell Athletic Bowl.
-Brown recorded 7 tackles and 1 sack in this game as the cardinals won 36-9.
+Brown recorded 7 tackles and 1 sack in this game as the cardinals won 36–9.
 Brown played in the 2014 East–West Shrine Game and registered 2.5 total tackles.

-Career totals

 In Brown's four years at Louisville, he played in 52 games.
 He recorded 301 total tackles, 178 solo, seven sacks, 26 tackles for loss, two fumble recoveries out of three forced; one of which was returned 48 yards for a touchdown, and one 1 interception.

 Professional career

+Pre-draft

 Brown was rated the fourth best inside linebacker prospect, and was projected to be drafted in the third-to-fourth round by NFLDraftScout.com.